dive-be/php-enum-utils/README.md

 ### NameListable

-Allows you to retrieve list of the enum names:
+Allows you to retrieve a list of the enum names:

 ```php
 Role::toNames(); // ['Administrator', 'Auditor', 'Moderator']